Cognigy/Documentation/docs/en/docs/ai/installation/AI-login.md

 https://<frontend-url>/login?organisationId=<organisation-id>
 ```

-The 'organisation-id' is a unique identifier of 24 characters which identies an organisation in the system.
+The 'organisation-id' is a unique identifier of 24 characters which identifies an organisation in the system.

 <br>
 <figure>